-- Holders of general secondary certificate or its equivalents within last five years (Exceptions can only be decided by the university board). - Applicants must be of good conduct. - Applicants must pass any interviews or tests decided by the university board.
+- A. Holders of general secondary certificate or its equivalents within last five years (Exceptions can only be decided by the university board). - B. Applicants must be of good conduct. - C. Applicants must pass any interviews or test decided by the university board. - D. Applicant must be fit. - 1.
+Selection of admitted students will be in light of those who comply with admission requirements and according to their general secondary certificate grades, personal interviews and admission tests (if any). - 2.
+Admission of new students will be also decided in light of their weighted rate of their general secondary certificate and any other admission tests required by university.